 So, James decided to perform a quick Google search to find answers to his questions and make him feel better about his yearly outlay.

 Much to his disdain however, after Googling ‘Is Print Advertising Still a Good Investment?’
 He was greeted by results such as:

 James surmised that if people aren’t buying newspapers anymore, how can they be seeing his expensive ads?

 James’ business came up with an idea…

 ‘Surely, it be better to spend our marketing budget on drawing our target market to us rather than pushing a message to people who aren’t interested?’

 James is now learning that marketing is not just a standalone investment, it’s a culmination of multiple different functions.

 Although SEO services represent a solid investment, it’s not always as simple as driving traffic and hey presto!
 Things like the design of the site or conversion aspects are key in understanding the customer journey.

 What Would James Say to Others About Lead Generation for Finance?

-The marketing techniques that James’ company was utilising, plain and simply weren’t working and were just draining all the life from his budget.
-James works closely with dapa Marketing, and we work to create great content that helps answer potential prospects questions.
+The marketing techniques that James’ company was utilising simply weren’t working and were just draining his budget.
+James decided to work closely with dapa Marketing, and we work to create great content that helps answer potential prospects’ questions.